cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. ...

 Discuss the shared resources and how you shared it in the circle.

+**lernOS Canvas:** Collect five resources that might be valuable for people in your relationship list in the building block "My Knowledge Assets".

 ## [25 Random Facts About Me](#25-random-facts-about-me)
 What are interesting facts about you that might help you to connect with other people?
 If you apply to study at Fuqua Business School you have to write an essay with a list of 25 random things about yourself so the application team gets to know you better.
 When you write down facts about yourself you collect information that might help you in networking to make new connections based on similar interests and backgrounds (e.g. "We studied in the same place 20 years ago!").
 Random things about yourself might include: